XsoftBud/XsoftBud/readme.md

 # 🔲 About Me:
-I am XsoftBud, You can name me Pysoi!
+I am XsoftBud, You can call me Pysoi!

 # ✅ My Best Projects:
 1. Xsoft OS (avaible on repo)